ajnaduvil/28-card-game-prototype/Rules/Rules-V3.md

     *   **3-Player:** 22
     *   If Bid 1 (from Round 1) is less than these minimums, bidding *must* start at 24/22 or higher.
     *   If Bid 1 is already equal to or greater than these minimums, bidding *must* start higher than Bid 1.
 4.  **Bidding:** Proceeds clockwise.
+Players may:
-Players can bid higher than the current highest bid (from either round) or pass.
+    *   Make a numerical bid higher than the current highest bid (from either round).
 Note that the "Honors" threshold and scoring only apply to bids made in Phase 1 - all bids in Phase 2 follow the Phase 2 scoring rules regardless of their value.
+    *   Declare **"Full Hand"**.
+This is a special, high-risk bid available only in this second round.
+        *   **Effect:** The auction immediately ends.
+The player declaring "Full Hand" becomes the Final Declarer.
+        *   **Objective:** The Declarer's side must win *all 8 tricks*.
+Losing even one trick fails the contract.
+        *   **Scoring:** See Section 6 for special "Full Hand" scoring.
+    *   Pass.
+A player who passes may still bid again later if the bidding continues and another player makes a higher bid.
-Bidding in Round 2 ends only when all players pass consecutively on the current highest bid, just as in Round 1.
+    *   Bidding in Round 2 ends when either a player declares "Full Hand" or when all players pass consecutively on the current highest numerical bid.
 5.  **Determining Final Declarer & Final Trump:**
+    *   If a player declared "Full Hand", they are the **Final Declarer**.
+Their contract is implicitly to win all 8 tricks.
-    *   The player with the highest unchallenged bid across both rounds (or the final Honors declaration) is the **Final Declarer**.
+    *   Otherwise, the player with the highest unchallenged numerical bid across both rounds is the **Final Declarer**.
 Their bid is the **Final Contract**.
     *   **Option to Concede:** After examining their full hand, the Final Declarer has the option to concede immediately if they feel they cannot make their bid.
 If they concede, they automatically lose the round, stakes are settled according to the scoring rules for a failed bid, and players proceed to the next round with a new dealer.
     *   **Case 1: Final Declarer is DIFFERENT from Bidder 1:**
         *   Bidder 1 picks up their originally folded card, returning it to their active hand (now holds 8 cards).